Dependency-Aware Compilation for Surface Code Quantum Architectures: Abstract

 \section{Abstract}

 Practical applications of quantum computing depend on fault-tolerant devices with error correction.
-Today, the most promising approach is a class of error-correcting codes called surface codes.
-In this paper, we study the problem of compiling quantum circuits for quantum computers implementing surface codes.
-The problem involves (1) \emph{mapping} circuit qubits to the device qubits and (2) \emph{routing} execution paths between pairs of interacting qubits.
-We call this the \emph{surface code mapping and routing} problem (\scc).
+Today, the most promising approach is a class of error-correcting codes called \emph{surface codes}.
+We study the problem of compiling quantum circuits for quantum computers implementing surface codes.
+Optimal or near-optimal compilation is critical for both efficiency and correctness.

-Solving \scc near-optimally is critical for both efficiency and correctness.
-An optimal solution limits the cost of a computation in terms of precious quantum resources and also minimizes the probability of incurring an undetected logical error, which increases with each additional time step.

-We study \scc from a theoretical and practical perspective.
-First, we prove that \scc, as well as a constrained version of the problem, is \np-complete.
-Second, we present a optimal algorithm for solving \scc that is based on a \sat encoding.
-Third, we present a spectrum of efficient relaxations of \scc, for example, by exploiting greedy algorithms for solving the problem of \emph{node-disjoint paths}.
-Finally, we implement and evaluate our algorithms on a large suite of real and synthetic circuits.
-Our results suggest that our relaxations are a powerful tool for compiling realistic workloads.
-The relaxation-based algorithms are orders of magnitude faster than the optimal algorithm (solving instances with tens of thousands of gates in minutes), while still finding high-quality solutions, achieving the theoretical lower bound on up to 55 out of 168 circuits from a diverse benchmark suite.
+The compilation problem requires (1) \emph{mapping} circuit qubits to the device qubits and (2) \emph{routing} execution paths between interacting qubits.
+We solve this problem efficiently and near-optimally with a novel algorithm that exploits the \emph{dependency structure} of circuit operations to formulate discrete optimization problems that can be approximated via \emph{simulated annealing}, a classic and simple algorithm.
+Our extensive evaluation shows that our approach is powerful and flexible for compiling realistic workloads.